kevinAlbs/specifications/source/change-streams/change-streams.rst

 A ``ChangeStream`` is an abstraction of a `TAILABLE_AWAIT <https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read>`_ cursor, with support for resumability.
 Implementors MAY choose to implement a ``ChangeStream`` as an extension of an existing tailable cursor implementation.
 If the ``ChangeStream`` is implemented as a type which owns a tailable cursor, then the implementor MUST provide a method to close the change stream, as well as satisfy the requirements of extending ``Iterable<Document>``.

-A change stream MUST track the last resume token returned by the iterator to the user, caching it locally for use in future attempts to resume.
-A driver MUST raise an error on the first response received without a resume token (e.g. the user has removed it with a pipeline stage), and close the change stream.
-The error message SHOULD resemble “Cannot provide resume functionality when the resume token is missing”.
+A change stream MUST locally track a resume token to use in future attempts to resume.
+It is referred to as ``ChangeStream::resumeToken`` in this spec, and is set by the rules described in `ChangeStream::ResumeToken`_.

-If replies to aggregate and getMore commands include ``minPromisedResumeToken``, the change stream MUST cache it locally.
-When the change stream has returned all documents in a (possibly empty) batch (i.e. it needs to send a ``getMore``), it MUST overwrite the cached ``resumeToken`` with the value of the cached ``minPromisedResumeToken``.
-The ``minPromisedResumeToken`` may represent a much later resume token, so this can optimize future resumes.

 A change stream MUST attempt to resume a single time if it encounters any resumable error.
 A change stream MUST NOT attempt to resume on any other type of error, with the exception of a “not master” server error.
 If a driver receives a “not master” error (for instance, because the primary it was connected to is stepping down), it will treat the error as a resumable error and attempt to resume.